ansys/actions/doc/source/tests-actions/index.rst

 Tests actions
 =============

-The tests actions allow for running the test suite for a Python library.
+The tests actions allow to run the test suite for a Python library.

 Build library action
 --------------------
 This action runs the test suite for a Python library.
-This action accepts markers, options and post arguments to be passed to pytest before executing the test session.
+This action accepts markers, options, and post arguments to be passed to pytest before executing the test session.

 .. jinja:: tests-pytest